 Studio Course Descriptions

-Each course covers a different emphasis of the studio art programs offered in The Department of Art & Art History.
-The courses are designed so all studio majors learn the introductory design skills and interdisciplinary concepts needed to begin their contemporary studio arts education.
+Each course covers a different emphasis on the studio art programs offered in The Department of Art & Art History.
+The courses are designed so all studio majors learn the introductory design skills and interdisciplinary concepts needed to begin their contemporary studio art education.

 This lecture class provides students with a strong initiation to the many facets of art, focusing primarily on the last hundred years.
 Slides and films supplemented by dialog acquaint students with traditional forms, procedures, and aesthetics existing today within painting, sculpture, crafts, and graphic design.
 Students become familiar with the faculty, curriculum, and language of the Department.